mahirmittal/aao_khud_ko_parkhe/DOCKER_README.md

 The database is automatically initialized with:
 - ✅ Schema validation for all collections
 - ✅ Default admin user (admin/admin1234)
-- ✅ Sample executive users
+- ✅ Sample Executive users
 - ✅ Sample feedback data
 - ✅ Proper indexes for performance